 The remainder of the paper is organized as follows.
 We discuss related work in Section II.
 Section III-A illustrates the ideas using a simple single flow network.
-We discuss the more interesting two flow network case in Section III-B and analyse our watchdog scheme with error detection codes.
+We discuss the more interesting two flow network case in Section III-B and analyze our watchdog scheme with error de-

+$^{^1}$ This research was supported in part by Army Research Office grant W-911-NF-0710287 tection codes.
 In Section IV, we present the protocol for locating the misbehaving node for the single flow and two flow network cases.
 Section V shows that the results of single and two flow network case can not be improved for multihop routing networks, thereby showing that the scheme generalizes to multihop networks.
 We discuss some issues related to implementation of the scheme and improving the performance in Section VI and close the paper with some future directions in Section VII.

-&lt;sup>1Submitted for conference publication on July 31, 2009
+2 Submitted for conference publication on July 31, 2009